Arenw1/arenw1.github.io/index.md

 Bahamas Fire Project, MODIS Burned Area Product with raster analysis.
 <img src="/projects/Map_1.JPG"/>
-Repeat fires on Andros Island, The Bahamas.
+Number of repeat fires on Andros Island (The Bahamas) between from 2010 to 2019.

 ---